 VAT

-If the transfer meets the conditions to be a Transfer of Going Concern, the buyer will not pay VAT on the acquisition of the assets.
+If the transfer meets the conditions to be a Transfer of Going Concern, the buyer will not pay VAT for the acquisition of the assets.
 On the other hand, the seller must not charge VAT if a business transfer meets TOGC conditions.

 However, if the business purchased any fixed assets and paid VAT on the purchase, the VAT is not counted as part of the fixed asset cost.
 That’s because the business can get allowances for that.
 Therefore, the purchase cost of the fixed assets in an asset transfer and the VAT should always be indicated separately.

-Employees & TUPE
+Employees and TUPE

-Pre-writing Considerations of the Asset Purchase Agreement
+Pre-Writing Considerations of the Asset Purchase Agreement

 Identify the entity